 Internal challenges in industry: Innovation adoption in industry has been very slow even some new technologies and tools have been emerged.
-Many causes underlying and varied in obtaining the effective construction result (WEF, 2017).
+Many causes underlying and varied in obtaining the effective construction result (WEF., 2017a, b).

-Some problems and challenges in appeal for green building, while moving towards sustainable construction development will be faced by commercial and residential.
+Some problems and challenges in appeal for green building while moving towards sustainable construction development will be faced by commercial and residential (Aliagha et al., 2013).